grisuno/LazyOwn/COMMANDS.md

 Returns:
 None

+## ip2hex
+Convert an IPv4 address into its hexadecimal representation.

+This function takes an IPv4 address in standard dotted-decimal format (e.g., '192.168.1.1') and converts each of its four octets into a hexadecimal number.
+The resulting hexadecimal string is concatenated without separators, providing the full hexadecimal equivalent of the IP address.

+The input IP address is expected to be a string in the format 'X.X.X.X', where X is an integer between 0 and 255.

+Parameters:
+line (str): The input string representing the IPv4 address in dotted-decimal format.

+Returns:
+None: The hexadecimal equivalent of the IP address is printed to the console.

+## john2keepas
+List all .kdbx files in the 'sessions' directory, let the user select one, and run the command `sudo keepass2john {user_file} > sessions/hash.txt`.
+If 'sessions/hash.txt' already exists, it will be backed up with a timestamp to avoid overwriting.

+Parameters:
+line (str): An optional string parameter.
+This can be used for any additional input,
+            though it's not needed in this specific command.

+Returns:
+None

+## keepass
+Open a .kdbx file and print the titles and contents of all entries.
+The password can be provided through the 'line' parameter, via user input, or from a 'credentials.txt' file in the 'sessions' directory.

+If the file 'credentials.txt' exists in the 'sessions' directory, the first password from it will be used automatically.

+Parameters:
+line (str): An optional string parameter to pass the password.
+If not provided, the user will
+            be prompted to input the password.

+Returns:
+None

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.